gtauzin/kedro-dagster/docs/pages/technical.md

 These rules are implemented in `src/kedro_dagster/utils.py` by `format_dataset_name`, `format_node_name`, and `unformat_asset_name` and are intentionally minimal and deterministic so names remain readable while complying with Dagster's requirements.

-## Kedro Datasets for Dagster Partitioning
+## Kedro datasets for Dagster partitioning

 Kedro-Dagster provides two custom datasets to enable Dagster partitioning and asset management within Kedro projects: